 By Victoria Waldersee and Christina Amann

-Ford’s spokesperson in Germany declined to comment, referring to a statement on Friday in which it said that the shift to production of electric vehicles (EVs) requires structural changes and it would not say more until plans are finalised.
+A Ford spokesperson declined to comment on the planned cuts, referring to a Jan.
+20 statement in which it said that the shift to EV production requires structural changes and it would not say more until plans are finalised.

 The carmaker has committed to an all-electric lineup in Europe by 2030 and its U.S. leadership has repeatedly flagged that EVs require less labour.

 Its European staff last saw a wave of job cuts in 2019 and 2020 as the carmaker pursued a 6% operating margin in the region, a goal thrown off course by the coronavirus pandemic, with pretax profit margins in Europe in the first nine months of 2022 at just 2.2% of sales.

 The workers council in Cologne has demanded that management commit to no layoffs before Dec.
 31 of 2032, and that the roughly 2,500 product development staff there remain part of the automaker’s global development landscape.